adobe/spectrum-web-components/projects/documentation/content/deprecation.md

+---
+layout: deprecation.njk
+title: 'Deprecation Guide: Spectrum Web Components'
+displayName: Deprecation Guide
+slug: deprecation-guide
+---

-# Spectrum Web Components Deprecation Guidelines
+# Deprecation Guidelines

 The deprecation strategy for Spectrum Web Components (SWC) outlines the process for identifying, communicating, and removing deprecated components from the library.
 This document provides guidelines for managing deprecation and ensuring a smooth transition for users.